7k8m/json.filed/README.md

 Processor / library of json file
 ## Use case
 + read, write and process JSON file
-+ download and serve JSON via http
++ share JSON files between nodes
 + and so on.